All Episodes

 But you see, we've had such highly respected authority figures.

-I mean, I'm gonna tell you the Department of Justice, with an African American attorney general in the White House and African American president is gonna trump a local grand jury every day of the week in terms of respect and authorities.
+I mean, I'm going to tell you that the Department of Justice with an African-American attorney general in the White House with an African-American president is going to trump a local grand jury every day of the week in terms of respect and authority.

-The grand jury can release information, everybody knows what happened, but if the DOJ and the White House say something else, they're gonna trump what a local grand jury says, just in terms of the respect that those places have, the departments, the White House and the Department of Justice.
+But if the DOJ and the White House say something else, they're going to trump what a local grand jury says, just in terms of the respect that those places have, the departments, the White House and the Department of Justice.

 And the cops become sitting ducks and targets.